Dependencies and prerequisites

 Note: Since this class is based on the Google Play services client library, make sure you install the latest version before using the sample apps or code snippets.
 To learn how to set up the client library with the latest version, see Setup in the Google Play services guide.

-- Retrieving the Current Location
+- Getting the Last Known Location

 - Receiving Location Updates